charlieargue/CUE-code-samples/README.md

+### Feedback from Supervisors

+>  "Karl, just wanted to say thank you for stepping up right now!
+Your leadership is greatly appreciated."

+— 🗣 [Bobby Wayne](https://www.linkedin.com/in/bobbywayne/), VP, Software Development at Cue Health

+>  "You're doing a great job and emerging as a leader on our nascent team!"

+— 🗣 [David Hendrickson](https://www.linkedin.com/in/david-hendrickson-667971102/), Director, Software Development at Cue `Jun 11, 2022`

+>  "Huge thank you to Karl for tenaciously tracking down and resolving a p1 this evening!!
+Let's recap on Monday and see if there's anything we can do to avoid this issues from taking over anyone else's Friday night in the future." [during On-Call P1 issue]

+— 🗣 [Bobby Wayne](https://www.linkedin.com/in/bobbywayne/), VP, Software Development at Cue Health `Aug 8, 2022`

+>  "Again good work...
+Great work really chasing down the ticket!
+You both went above and beyond.
+Also don't hesitate when you were unsure to escalate and texting me was the right thing!" [resolving an On-Call P1 issue]

+— 🗣 [Mark Adkins](https://www.linkedin.com/in/mark-adkins/), VP, Engineering at Treeline  `Aug 8, 2022`

+>  "I would certainly appreciate and will solicit your input on who we should be keeping around...
+I think that you are seeing the opportunity of being this very senior person [and] the advocate for tech debt on the team ... great talk, I feel like I learned a ton, so thank you for that -- I feel like I've been educated quite a bit, and this is exactly the kind of thing I want to get out of these kinds of conversations." [during a 1-on-1]

+— 🗣 [Bobby Wayne](https://www.linkedin.com/in/bobbywayne/), VP, Software Development at Cue Health `Aug 17, 2022`

 ### Technical / Architectural Impact

 >  "I like the hooks thing in the PR you had... there is a definitely a lot of room for improvement, uh, around what we have now and, uh, this direction is, is definitely a good one." [my introduction of re-usable React hooks for data-fetching and caching]